-Eking It Out is a creation that’s part of an amazing collection of table legs furniture design.
-It shows once again how impressive, inspiring and sustainable design can be when using discarded objects.
+Eking It Out is a creation that’s part of an amazing collection of table leg furniture design.
+It shows once again how impressive, inspiring, and sustainable design can be when using discarded objects.

 Design by Rupert Herring | Found on theclever

 Since you’re here …

 I have a small favor to ask.
 Thousands are visiting upcycleDZINE for upcycle design inspiration every month.
 Readers in more than 100 countries around the world are now able to support financially.

 upcycleDZINE is a completely independent niche site, is very work-intensive, and offers tons of unique information for free.

 To keep upcycleDZINE running, I’m asking you for your support.